-Diversity & Inclusion Programming - The OSEL values the diversity present in the Upper Iowa University student population.
-Although there are no formal student groups on campus specifically for diversity and inclusion programming, the OSEL partners with various departments across campus to offer programs and events that help educate and encourage the UIU population to embrace inclusion and the many cultures in our world.
+Diversity & Inclusion Programming - The OSA values the diversity of Upper Iowa University students.
+OSA serves on various Diversity & Inclusion subcommittees and partners with various departments across campus to offer programs and events that help educate and encourage the UIU population to embrace inclusion and raise awareness around diverse cultures and experiences.

+Recognition Procedures

-Recognition Procedures: (Obtaining Formal Recognition as a UIU Student Organization)
+(Obtaining Formal Recognition as a UIU Student Organization)